northeastern-rc/rc-public-documentation/docs/source/hardware/scavenger.rst

 ===================

 If labs have purchased a partition, they have priority access to those resources.
-In the case of scavenger, this means that if your job is running on a private partition from a specific PI’s lab that was idle but is now necessary for a job from that PI’s lab, your job will be killed and re-queued.
+In the case of Scavenger, this means that if your job is running on a private partition from a specific PI’s lab that was idle but is now necessary for a job from that PI’s lab, your job will be killed and re-queued.
 If you use checkpointing, this would be less of an issue.